soiaf/JSGames/readme.md

 I use _api.datamuse.com_ to get the dictionary definition, The code then does a check to ensure the secret word itself does not appear in the definition, if it does then it is removed.

 If you want a more child friendly version of the game there are a number of changes you can do.
-- change the graphics to something like a flower losing it petals
+- change the graphics to something like a flower losing its petals
 - Add or remove words from the _normalWordArray_ variable
 - Increase the number of allowed failed attempts, in *playerChoice* function change the line _if(numberIncorrectGuesses==6)_